UPPMAX/uppmax4DL/docs/login_bianca.md

 To be able to work with the type alongs we strongly recommend you to start an interactive session already now.

-- More about interactive sessions and Slurm in the afternoon, but we don't need a further insight in this to procees now!
+- More about interactive sessions and Slurm in the afternoon, but we don't need a further insight in this to proceed now!

 !!! info "Start the interactive session"